 Important Notice Regarding Temporary Closure of the Public Lobby

-In an effort to help prevent the spread of the Coronavirus Disease 2019 (COVID-19), City of Fremont facilities, including the public lobby of the Tri-City Animal Shelter, will close to the public beginning Monday, March 16 through Sunday, May 3, 2020.
+In an effort to help prevent the spread of the Coronavirus Disease 2019 (COVID-19), City of Fremont facilities, including the public lobby of the Tri-City Animal Shelter, will be closed until further notice.